Hancock County Food Drive

 CLICK HERE TO DONATE NOW!

-Thank you to all who made the 13th Annual Hancock County Food Drive a success!
-Stay tuned for the full report.
+Thank you to all who made the 14th Annual Hancock County Food Drive a success!
+Stay tuned for the full report coming in early summer 2025.

 Continue the fight against hunger by making a donation to a food security organization in your community.
 Click here to find a food pantry or meal program near you.
 Help bring local produce to these organizations by volunteering with the Gleaning Initiative, which collects surplus fruits and vegetables from farms and redistributes the fresh produce to food assistance programs.